daliabtnj/Web-Program/README.md

 - Heena Patel (40257513)

 ### Notes
-- Add a section to input the price when admins create a new service (admin-manage-services)
+- Add a section to input the price when admins create a new service (admin-manage-services).
+- In View Customer Requests, where does details/notes come from?
+- In My Requests (customer-requests), the requests are doubled.